Automorphism groups of $\mathbb{P}^1$-bundles over geometrically ruled surfaces: Automorphisms of -bundles over

-\begin{proposition} Let $ X = \AAA_1\times _C\AAA_1$ and $\pi$ be the projection on the second factor.
-The following hold: \begin{enumerate} \item There exists a unique $\Autz(X)$-equivariant Sarkisov diagram where $\pi$ is the LHS Mori fiber space, that is the following one of type IV:
+\begin{proposition} Let $ X = \AAA_1\times _C\AAA_1$, let $p_1$ and $p_2$ be the projections onto the first and second factor, respectively.
+Then the following hold: \begin{enumerate} \item There exists a unique $\Autz(X)$-equivariant Sarkisov diagram starting from $p_1$, that is the following one of type IV:

-and where $p_1$ denotes the projection on the first factor. \item The automorphism group $\Autz(X)$ is relatively maximal and the pair $(X,\pi)$ is superstiff. \end{enumerate} \end{proposition}
+and where $p_2$ denotes the projection on the first factor. \item With respect to either projection, the automorphism group $\Autz(X)$ is relatively maximal and the pairs $(X,p_1)$ and $(X,p_2)$ are superstiff.
+Moreover, $\Autz(X)$ is a maximal connected algebraic subgroup of $\Bir(X)$. \end{enumerate} \end{proposition}

-\begin{proof} (1): By Lemma \ref{SarkisovIIIandIV}, there is no Sarkisov diagram of type III and there exists a unique diagram of type IV, which is the one given in the statement.
+\begin{proof} (1): By Lemma \ref{SarkisovIIIandIV}, there is no Sarkisov diagram of type III starting from the $\PP^1$-bundle $p_1$, and there exists a unique one of type IV, which is the one given in the statement.
 Assume that there exists also an $\Autz(X)$-Sarkisov diagram of type I or II.
 This latter is entirely determined by the $2$-ray game, which in turn is determined by the datum of the blowup of an $\Autz(X)$-orbit $\omega$.
-By Lemmas \ref{geometryofruledsurface} and \ref{autofiberproduct}, we have an isomorphism $\Autz(X)\simeq \Autz(\AAA_1)\times_{\Autz(C)} \Autz(\AAA_1)$, and the curve $\omega$ is $4$-to-$1$ above the $\Autz(\AAA_1)$-orbit $\pi(\omega)$.
+By Lemmas \ref{geometryofruledsurface} and \ref{autofiberproduct}, we have an isomorphism $\Autz(X)\simeq \Autz(\AAA_1)\times_{\Autz(C)} \Autz(\AAA_1)$, and the curve $\omega$ is mapped $4$-to-$1$ onto the $\Autz(\AAA_1)$-orbit $p_1(\omega)$.
 Then we conclude with Lemma \ref{lem:A1_no_Sarkisov}.

 (2): Let $\phi\colon X\dasharrow X'$ be an $\Autz(X)$-equivariant birational map.
 By Theorem \ref{Floris}, $\phi$ decomposes as product of $\Autz(X)$-Sarkisov links.
-As seen in \ref{A_1max.1}, the only $\Autz(X)$-Sarkisov diagram with $\pi$ as the LHS Mori fiber space is of type IV, where the induced Sarkisov link is an automorphism.
-Therefore, $\Autz(X)$ is relatively maximal and the pair $(X,\pi)$ is superstiff. \end{proof}
+As seen in \ref{A_1max.1}, the only $\Autz(X)$-Sarkisov diagram starting from $p_1$ is of type IV, and where the induced Sarkisov link is an automorphism.
+Therefore, $\Autz(X)$ is a maximal connected algebraic subgroup of $\Bir(X)$, it is also relatively maximal with respect to $p_1$ and the pair $(X,p_1)$ is superstiff.
+By symmetry, the same holds for the pair $(X,p_2)$. \end{proof}